ThriveOnz360

 2.8%

-Of revenue: total annual tech stack cost for an S$1.2M Singapore consulting firm using all 8 layers.
-The complete stack, properly integrated, costs less than a junior hire’s salary.
+Of revenue: total stack cost for an S$1.2M Singapore consulting firm using all 8 layers.
+Costs less than a junior hire’s salary.

 0.53%

-Of revenue: stack cost for an A$2.4M Australian e-commerce and courses business.
+Of revenue: stack cost for an A$2.4M Australian e-commerce business.
 Kartra alone generates an estimated A$15–40K in upsell revenue on A$2,268/year investment.

 1,000+

-App integrations in Xero‘s ecosystem — the accounting layer that every other layer connects to.
-The hub of the entire stack.
+App integrations in Xero‘s ecosystem — the accounting layer every other layer connects to.

 25%